 Proton therapy, on the other hand, can direct a high dose of radiation to the tumor with minimal impact on healthy surrounding organs and tissues.
 This is especially helpful in treating pediatric cancer, as well as recurrences.

-Sarcomas we treat
+Sarcomas we treat with proton radiation therapy include

 - Epithelioid sarcoma